PET HEALTH

 - Using a harness, sling, or wheelchair for support in the later stages of DM

-Between physical therapy to help maintain your dog’s muscle mass or looking into other options as the disease progresses, a dog insurance policy can help you to alleviate some of the stress involved.
+Between physical therapy to help maintain your dog’s muscle mass or looking into other options as the disease progresses, a dog insurance policy can help alleviate some of the stress involved.
 Here’s how a policy from MetLife Pet helped one family:

 Discover how a MetLife Pet Insurance policy can help you care for your furry friend as you navigate a DM diagnosis and the progression of the disease.